-As part of the newly adopted Green Network Plan, Nature Corridors and Nature Nodes were identified along streams and in floodplain areas for potential to improve floodplain management.
+- As part of the Green Network Plan, Nature Corridors and Nature Nodes were identified along streams and in floodplain areas for potential to improve floodplain management. - The evaluation of green corridors and parks for possible improvements for floodplain management is ongoing.
+Many stream restoration projects by DPW are happening in Parks as a co-benefit to the MS4 permit requirements, but more could still be done to a better extent specifically for floodplain management.